- Liz Quinn, who will be licensed to serve at St Peter and St Paul, Hambledon. Read more about Liz's calling here.

 God had already helped her through other difficult times, including the sudden death of her father.
 She was confident he would be alongside her during this illness and treatment.
 In fact, her faith in God actually increased during that year.

 The 48-year-old mum is now preparing to be licensed as a lay minister to serve in the parish of St Mary’s, Fratton.
-She is one of five new Readers who will be licensed by Bishop Christopher in five separate services over the weekend of November 13-15.
+She is one of five new Readers who will be licensed by Bishop Christopher on November 14..